fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 1. You can change branches "openwrt-24.10" , "master" , "main" etc...

-2. If you want to build with the latest commits leave both OPENWRT_COMMIT="" & MTK_FEEDS_COMMIT="" empty, or you can set specific commits with the full commit hash.
+2. If you want to build with the latest kernel and mtk commits leave both OPENWRT_COMMIT="" & MTK_FEEDS_COMMIT="" empty, or you can set specific commits with the full commit hash.

 3. I have add an optional function to clone from a local repo instead of pointing to the openwrt or mtk-openwrt-feeds repos to clone.
      * saves a lot of time when testing but it is optional and by default will clone from the online repos